What is a PCBA ?

 5 – Quality control

 Due to the complexity of the cards, many factors can cause them to malfunction.
 It is essential to check the cards during and after manufacture.
-There are several types of quality controls:
+There are several types of quality controls that can be made to ensure the good results of the PCBA manufacturing process:

 - ICT control or “nailboard” which allows by a specific board mounted with many contacts (“nails”) to check different contact points of cards and components.